Teacher– Mrs Houghton

 Home Learning: Phonic Home learning is sent out on a Friday and should be returned on a Wednesday.
 The green Learning Log will be sent out over each school holiday.

 Reading records: Please ensure these are signed when you hear your child read (3 times a week).
 They should be sent to school daily, in your child’s bookbag.
+They will be collected in on a Wendesday to be changed.

 PE: Wednesday (LABELLED PE kit can be left in school for – half term)